 A trustworthy platform connecting you with hosts around the world, you once again exchange your labor and skills for accommodation.
 With opportunities to teach English, work on a farm, do general labor, become a nanny, and volunteer in a hostel, Worldpackers is one of the best places to find hosts.

 While volunteering abroad is a great way to travel the world on a budget, you can also take it one step further, and actively make money while traveling!
-There are a few different ways to work abroad:
+There are a many different ways to work abroad, each with their own advantages and disadvantages.

 Working Holiday Visa